Spirit-to-Spirit/ai-alive/index.md

 ---

 The life of the "human+extension" organism traces its lineage all the way back to *Lucy+Stones*.
 A convenient starting point until the archeologists tell us otherwise.
-From that point on, humans and "tools" were mutually adaptive on a variety of social, cognitive, economic and environmental levels.
+From that point on, humans and "tools" adapted mutually on a variety of social, cognitive, economic and environmental levels.

-A fundamental linguistic and conceptual obstacle stems from the notion of "isness", which obscures process, hides spectra, and separates mutuality into discrete components.
-There are other *semantic primes*[^1] that do the same.
+Fundamental linguistic and conceptual obstacles stem from the static and indivisible, felt,0 nature of some very basic intuitive notions.
+"I", "think", "is", "thing",(amongst others), were discovered as near universal *semantic primes*[^1], which obscures process, hides spectra, and separates mutuality into discrete components.
+We resist attempts to describe these as processes, so run the risk of failure to recognize similar or equivalent processes in anything other than ourselves.

 A stone is considered non-biological.
 What is biological, though?
 There are no carbon atoms per se; there are perceived processes with properties we assign to carbon atoms interacting.
 Lucy's stones acquired new properties in interaction.